Law Office of Mary T. Rogers

 CRIMINAL CASES

-Our MA law firm specializes in criminal law cases after conviction.
-We handle appeals, motions for a new trial, motions to revise and revoke sentences, guilty plea withdrawals, parole hearings, commutation petitions, and federal habeas petitions.
+Our Massachusetts law firm specializes in criminal law cases after conviction.
+We handle appeals, motions for a new trial, motions to revise and revoke sentences, guilty plea withdrawals, and commutation petitions.

-Attorney Mary T. Rogers won a United States Supreme Court case with her co-counsel Professor Jeffrey L. Fisher of Stanford Law School on June 25, 2009.
+Attorney Mary T. Rogers won a United States Supreme Court case as co-counsel.
 The case, Melendez-Diaz v.
-Massachusetts, has widespread application to all criminal cases throughout the U.S. The Court ruled that under the Sixth Amendment all defendants have the right to confront and cross-examine forensic crime analysts.
+Massachusetts, 557 U.S. 305 (2009), has widespread application to all criminal cases throughout the U.S. The Court ruled that under the Sixth Amendment all defendants have the right to confront and cross-examine forensic crime analysts.
 The government cannot rely on the forensic lab report in place of live testimony.
 Now, the government must call the live witness to the stand.
-The Washington Post Newspaper reported that "This is the biggest case for the defense since Miranda."
-The case has caused havoc throughout the country in hundreds of thousands of criminal cases.
-It is being used beneficially every day in nearly every courthouse throughout the U.S. Some cases have been dismissed, in others defendants have been offered better plea bargains, and for those who go to trial it protects the defendants' right to a fair trial.
-Many defendants have had their cases reversed on appeal, because of it.

 United States Supreme Court Decision Download

-We handle post-conviction criminal cases at all levels of state and federal court in MA and the United States Supreme Court.
-We have been in business since 1990.
+We handle post-conviction criminal cases at all levels of state and federal court in Massachusetts and the United States Supreme Court.
+We have been in business since 1993.

 WRONGFUL CONVICTION CIVIL CASES

-We also handle civil wrongful conviction MA cases under a new statute that allows innocent people convicted of serious crimes to seek compensation for their wrongful convictions.
-Please note: If you are not in MA, you need to check with lawyers in your own state about your case.
+We also handle civil wrongful conviction Massachusetts cases under a statute that allows innocent people convicted of serious crimes to seek compensation for their wrongful convictions.
+Please note: If you are not in Massachusetts, you need to check with lawyers in your own state about your case.
 There are time limits, so don't delay.

 Back to Top